Imagine

 The 8 hours worked qualify the mentee to receive a R350 voucher to be used at the Taste+See shop.
 The shop stocks the basics, including healthy vegetables and R350 will cover a family’s weekly essentials.
 A prerequisite to receiving the voucher is that mentees provide a budget of their planned spend.
 In summer and winter, mentees can also choose from a selection of second hand clothes.

-Step 6: Basic Skills
+Step 6: Skills Training

 Taste+See mentees are invited to Life Skills training with a local Christian organization called POPUP.
 The training takes the form of a 5-week course through which mentees learn about their identity in Christ, dealing with trauma, and the basics of job seeking from CVs to interviews.